chouaib-629/reactjs_Swolenormous_GymApp/README.md

 - Open `https://localhost:5173` in your web browser to view the website.

     OR

-- On your terminal tape
+- On your terminal tape:

     ```bash
-    o + enter
+    o + enter key
     ```

 ## Usage